Behind the Michael Rockefeller Death Mystery

 Advertisement

-In 2012, Hoffman began looking into Rockefeller's story.
-He hired a Dutch investigator who dug through archives for two years revealing invaluable information.
 Hoffman interviewed Asmat villagers and former Dutch officers to corroborate the details of Rockefeller's death.
-He suspected that since 51 years had passed, people might be ready to tell him the truth, and he suspected it wasn't sharks that got Michael.
+He suspected that, 51 years later, people might be ready to tell him the truth, and he felt certain it wasn't sharks that got Michael.

-"In my time as a journalist, I learned that with these things there is sometimes a sweet spot in which people would be willing to talk about it.
-Maybe even the Rockefellers," he says.
 After a bit of research and archival digging to find the right people to talk to, Hoffman was right.
 They were ready to talk.
 But, to begin with, it's important to know why Rockefeller was in New Guinea in the first place.

 Rockefeller